-Placement - Detectable warning surfaces must be installed at all pedestrian street and rail crossings (R208.1).
-The PROWAG advises where DWS should be placed in Advisory R208.1.
-It recommends that DWS not be placed at residential driveway crossings or at locations where the pedestrian right-of-way continues across driveway aprons.
+Detectable warning surfaces must be installed at all pedestrian street and rail crossings.
+PROWAG recommends that DWS not be placed at residential driveway crossings or at locations where the pedestrian right of way continues across driveway aprons.
 However, it does recommend that DWS be placed at commercial driveways when yield or stop control is present.
 This guidance is not necessarily comprehensive and may be confusing to designers.
 For example, small commercial centers might have less driveway traffic than large apartment complexes but require DWS.
 Sound engineering judgement should be applied regarding the application of DWS at driveway crossings.
 Conditions that make a driveway function more like a street crossing may warrant the use of DWS, regardless of the land use category.
 Types of driveway locations that may warrant the use of DWS include:

-- If there is the presence of a traffic control device that indicates the driveway functions more like a street crossing than a driveway (e.g. lane or pavement markings, signals, stop signs). - Where a sidewalk descends to meet the grade of the street at the driveway crossing. - Where the sidewalk changes material and ceases to be clearly defined as sidewalk, for example changing from concrete sidewalk to asphalt that looks more similar to the street at the driveway.
+• If there is the presence of a traffic control device that indicates the driveway functions more like a street crossing than a driveway (e.g., lane or pavement markings, signals, stop signs).

+- Where a sidewalk descends to meet the grade of the street at the driveway crossing. - Where the sidewalk changes material and ceases to be clearly defined as sidewalk, for example, changing from concrete sidewalk to asphalt that looks more similar to the street at the driveway.